TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 *   **Profile Information You Provide.** We collect the personal information that you provide to create your profile on our Services, including any metadata (such as location where a photo you upload was taken).

-*   **Automatically Collected Information.** We receive and record information from your device or browser, including your mobile device identification (AdID (Google), IDFA (Apple), device ID, etc.), IP address, cookie and beacon information, and geographic location.
+*   **Automatically Collected Device Information.** We receive and record information from your device or browser, including your mobile device identification (AdID (Google), IDFA (Apple), device ID, etc.), IP address, cookie and beacon information, and geographic location.
+We collect information from and about the computers, phones, and other web-connected devices you use that integrate with our Services, and we combine this information across different devices you use.
 Unless you have disabled location collection at the device level, we will continue to collect location information even if you have opted out of sharing location information on your profile.

 *   **Activity and Usage Information Including Your Content.** We collect information about the features you use, the pages and screens you visit, and your transactions with us and with our partners and vendors, including information about your use of products or features offered through our Services.
 We and certain third-party partners may access your private chats and postings in order to improve your experience on our Services, for content moderation, for safety and for legal process purposes.